About Honors Classes

 Phi Theta Kappa is the official honor society for two-year colleges.
 The mission of Phi Theta Kappa is two-fold: to recognize and encourage the academic achievements of two-year college students and to provide opportunities for individual growth and development through participation in scholarship, leadership, fellowship and service.

 Invitations are sent each fall and spring to eligible students inviting them to join.
 Both part-time and full-time students are eligible for membership.
+Students coming into the Honors Program directly from high school are invited to participate in the Alpha Sigma Zeta chapter on a provisional basis when they have not yet completed 12 credit hours at Onondaga Community College.

-Although membership in Phi Theta Kappa is independent of participation in the Honors Program, Honors students are typically members.
+Although membership in Phi Theta Kappa is independent of participation in the Honors Program, Honors Program students are typically members.

 Onondaga Community College